TX House Bill 300: Everything Is Bigger in Texas

 Texas H.B.
 300 also requires that Texas covered entities provide patients with their health records (HRs) in an electronic format no later than 15 business days after receiving a written request from the patient.
 HIPAA federal law requires that records be provided within 30 days of the request.

 Employees that handle PHI in Texas must be trained on Federal HIPPA privacy and security rules as well as TX H.B.
 300 requirements.

 TX H.B.
 300 training is to be completed within 90 days of being hired.

-Organizations that violate federal CLS guidelines could be penalized with hefty fines.
+Organizations that violate federal HIPAA guidelines could be penalized with hefty fines.
 Texas H.B.
 300 increases civil penalties for individuals and/or organizations that wrongfully disclose a patient’s PHI.
 To avoid penalties and fines, Texas H.B.
 300 compliance is extremely important.

 Texas civil penalties range from $5000 to $1.5 million for covered entities that wrongfully disclose PHI.
-Federal CLS Privacy and Security fines range from $100 to $1.5 million annually.
+Federal HIPAA Privacy and Security fines range from $100 to $1.5 million annually.
 A data breach may also be classified as a felony.

 Texas H.B.
 300 can impose these fines in addition to any federal fines cited by Health and Human Services.
 Negligence, intent, and evidence of frequency to constitute a pattern are all considered when assessing penalties.

 The Texas state Attorney General’s Office enforces Texas H.B.
 300. The Attorney General is required to maintain a website with information on consumer privacy rights, which state agencies regulate covered entities, information regarding each agency’s complaint enforcement process and their contact information.